qizhu8/CSCI6230-HW02/README.md

 After this stage, both Alice and Bob have their own keys, and their keys are known by only the KDC and themselves.

 ### II.2 Stage Two: Session Key Sharing
 In stage two, Alice asks the KDC to assgin a session key for the commnunication session between Alice and Bob and she sends the packet containing the session key to Bob and passes the verification test by Bob.
 Then a connection using the session key is built.
-The key sharing follows five steps:
+The key sharing follows six steps:

 1. Alice tells the KDC to assign a session key to talk to Bob
 2. KDC replies an encrypted packet with the session key and a cipher to Bob
-3. Alice decripts the packet and sends the cipher to Bob
+3. Alice decrypts the packet, notes down the session key and sends the cipher to Bob
+4. Bob decrpts the cipher, notes down the session key and sends an encrypted nonce to Alice to verify that Alice knows the session key
+5. Alice decrypts the nonce and applys a known permutation of the nonce and sends it back encrypted with the session key
+6. Bob checks the result and starts connecting with Alice if Alice passes the verification